Sebazzz/sebazzz.github.io/_posts/2020-11-30-anet-et4-pro-review.md

 ![Anet ET4 Pro unboxing and assembly - firmware Pronterface](/images/blog/2020-11-30-anet-et4-pro-review/pronterface.jpg)
 *The firmware does appear to support some commands, but fine tuning is not possible without any output on your commands.*

+Anet is working to get native Marlin on these printers.

 ## Hello, Marlin